xg6636/geotechjs/README.md

 This respo offers js libs about geotechnical engineering.

-Now we have 6 professional libs and 1 utility lib.
+Now we have several professional libs and 1 utility lib.